Germany remembers nearly 80,000 dead in COVID pandemic - WTMJ

 It would require the closure of stores, cultural and sports facilities, limits on personal contacts and nighttime curfews.
 The idea is to end the patchwork of measures that has characterized the pandemic response across Germany’s 16 states.

-Merkel says the plan is needed to prevent the health care system from becoming overwhelmed, but state governments and others have found fault with aspects of it.
+Merkel says the plan is needed to prevent the health care system from becoming overwhelmed, but state governments and others have found fault with it.
+Meanwhile, Germany’s vaccination campaign is beginning to gather pace after a much-criticized slow start.

+“We are worn out by the burden of the pandemic and rubbed raw by the argument about the right way” to deal with it, Steinmeier said.
+“That’s another reason why we need a moment to pause, a moment beyond daily politics, a moment that allows us to look together at the human tragedy of the pandemic.”

+The president also remembered those who died of other causes since the crisis started, noting that many “were alone under the conditions of the pandemic — they died without support and a farewell.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.